gamma62/eda/README.md

 eda
 ===

-text editor and analyzer for programmers
+text editor and source code analyzer

  The eda program is a text editor, built to work on source code files.
- It is for editing all kinds of plain text but it was designed  for program development and code analysis.
+ It was designed for program development but can edit all kinds of text files.
- Eda has a simple and intuitive user interface, provides base editor features and heavy-weight tools in the background to help everyday work in program development.
+ Eda has a simple and intuitive user interface, provides the base editor features and many tools in the background to help development efforts.

-Mostly for C, shell scripts, Perl or any similar structured language, C++, XML, Python.
+Mostly for C, shell scripts, Perl but also for Python, C++, XML/HTML, Java, Go, etc.

  * line based selection handling, cp, mv, rm and over
  * text line filter (7 levels) by regex patterns and manually